-(800-767-1689) or call 911 to report a leak or other natural gas emergency.
+From a safe place, see if you can spot a pipeline marker like this and call the emergency number (800-767-1689) or call 911 to report a leak or other natural gas emergency.

 Note: In its natural state, natural gas is odorless, colorless and nontoxic.
-Local utilities such as Dominion Energy add an odorant to make leaks easy to as Dominion Energy add an odorant to make leaks easy to smell.
-However, sometimes the smell of the odorant may be too weak to smell, even though there is a leak.
-If you suspect a leak for any reason, get to a safe place immediately and
+Local utilities such as Dominion Energy add an odorant to make leaks easy to smell.
+However, sometimes the smell of the

-What Should You Do if You Damage a Gas
+What Should You Do if You Damage a Gas Line or Come Across a Leaking Line?